PetrosZantis13/Quantum-Computing-Project/README.md

 ## Documentation

 For Documentation we used the [Sphinx](https://www.sphinx-doc.org/en/master/) Python Documentation Generator.

+The documentation can be found on this repository's [webpage](https://kyrxanthos.github.io/Quantum_Computing_Project/index.html).

-One can access the documentation by the following command:
+Alternatively, one can access the documentation by the following command:

 **UNIX:**
 `open docs/_build/html/index.html`